-The NIRSpec Fixed Slits Spectroscopy mode has several dither and nod pattern options available for observations.
-These can be used to improve spatial or spectral sampling and remove astrophysical background flux.
+The NIRSpec fixed slits spectroscopy mode has several dither and nod pattern options for improving spatial or spectral sampling and removing astrophysical background flux.

 The NIRSpec fixed slits (FS) spectroscopy mode has several dither and nod options available.
 In FS mode, the dithers are small-scale sub-pixel (<0.1") offsets of the target position, which will be used to mitigate detector effects, help remove cosmic rays, and particularly improve spectral and/or spatial sampling.
 The nods in FS mode are larger offsets used to subtract nearby background flux.
 As a result, the nod options are best used for targets that are not significantly spatially extended on the scale of the offset.
 The FS mode nods provide the primary offset positions along the spectral slits, and the dither options provide optional subpixel offsets to improve sampling.
 The nod positions and sub-pixel dither offsets can be used separately or together.
 Table 1 and Figure 1 show a summary view of these nod and dither options and the ways they can be combined.

 Table 1.
 Options for the NIRSpec FS offsets